Accelerating Image Generation with Sub-path Linear Approximation Model: Additional Generated Results

 \subsection{More Generated images with SD pre-trained Models.}

-Here we provide more generated images from our SLAM, which are compared with LCM~\cite{LCM}, the newly released one-step generation approach InstaFlow~\cite{liu2023instaflow} and Stable Diffusion~\cite{LDM}.
-Unless otherwise specified, our SLAM's generated results are based on the model distilled from the open source SDv1.5, and the results for LCM are generated from our reproduction.
-The images are shown in \cref{fig.castle,fig.Portrait,fig.Scene,fig.Fox,fig.Teahouse}.
+Here we provide more generated images from our SPLAM, which are compared with LCM~\cite{LCM}, the newly released one-step generation approach InstaFlow~\cite{liu2023instaflow} and Stable Diffusion~\cite{LDM}.
+Unless otherwise specified, our SPLAM's generated results are based on the model distilled from the open source SDv1.5, and the results for LCM are generated from our reproduction.
+The images are shown in \cref{fig.Portrait,fig.Scene,fig.Fox,fig.Teahouse}.